DUI Court Process in Pittsburgh | Our Defense Attorneys Can Help

 In Allegheny County, your formal arraignment will usually be held six to eight weeks after your preliminary hearing.
 It will take place on the fifth floor of the Allegheny County Courthouse, 436 Grant Street.

-Around the time of your arraignment, if you qualify for Accelerated Rehabilitative Disposition (ARD), and you would like to pursue the option of this diversionary program, your DUI lawyer can help you with the application process.
+Around the time of your arraignment, if you qualify for Accelerated Rehabilitative Disposition (ARD) and you would like to pursue the option of this diversionary program, your DUI lawyer can help you with the application process.

 Pre-Trial Conference

-If it is in your best interests due to the circumstances of you case, and you choose to do so, your attorney can use the pre-trial conference to negotiate a plea bargain for you with the prosecutor.
+The pre-trial conference is the next step in the DUI court process.
+In Allegheny County, your pre-trial conference is a time when issues can be resolved prior to a trial.
+At this stage, your DUI attorney will have an opportunity to make requests for discovery.
+This means they will be able to obtain information held by prosecutors and the police, including lab reports.
+If it is in your best interests due to the circumstances of your case, and you choose to do so, your attorney can use the pre-trial conference to negotiate a plea bargain for you with the prosecutor.

 Trial

+If your DUI case isn’t resolved through a plea deal or by your acceptance into ARD, your case will be scheduled to go to trial.
 The trial will decide if you are not guilty or guilty of the DUI with which you were charged.
 If, after your verdict is delivered, you are found guilty, then you will be sentenced by the judge.

 Appeal